MurrayIII/UnicodeMathML/README.md

 ## Integration
 Search the [npm registry](https://www.npmjs.com/) for "unicodemathml".
 The README.md of the [unicodemathml package](https://www.npmjs.com/package/unicodemathml)
 explains how to convert a UnicodeMath expression into MathML.
-It also explains how to convert UnicodeMath math zones in a document to MathML.
+It also explains how to convert UnicodeMath math zones embedded in text string to MathML.
 Use version 1.0.5 or higher.

 ## License
 You may use this repository's contents under the terms of the [MIT License](https://en.wikipedia.org/wiki/MIT_License).